LEI111 Geographic information science

 - Characterize essential techniques to process, analyze and to visualize geographic information.

-- Perform basic analysis on spatial data.
+- Perform basic analysis on geographic data.

 - Apply cartographic techniques to visualize results.